mananchawla2005/searchingforjokes/README.md

-# ASSIGNMENT FOR RESEARCH INTERNSHIP
+# ASSIGNMENT FOR RESEARCH INTERNSHIP at LOSSFUNK

 ## Generating the funniest joke imaginable with LLMs